 During the 1600 and early 1700s, the area now known as Georgia had yet to be claimed by a European power.
 Native people still occupied this territory between the Spanish and English colonies in the Americas.
-With the founding of a new English colony there in 1732, European expansion and political tensions brought increasing pressure on the native population.
-English immigration and demand for land pushed the tribes inland.
-Many more were displaced by the nearly incessant colonial warfare between European powers, during which traditional native rivalries were exploited in order to enlist them as allies.
+In 1732, this land was claimed and colonized by the English and named Georgia.
+European expansion and political tensions brought increasing pressure on the Native population.
+English immigration and demand for land pushed the Tribes inland.
+Many more Native people were displaced by the nearly incessant colonial warfare between European powers, during which traditional Native rivalries were exploited in order to enlist allies.

-Initially, great numbers of southeastern natives moved westward into Appalachia.
-But with only a handful of aboriginal natives left in Florida, most of their population having succumbed to European diseases, groups from the Lower Creek tribes began moving south.
-Spain encouraged these migrations as the Indian settlements would help to provide a buffer between Florida and the new British colony of Georgia.
+Initially, great numbers of southeastern Natives moved westward into Appalachia.
+But, with only a handful of pre-European-contact Natives left in Florida (most of their population having succumbed to European diseases), groups from the Lower Creek Tribes began moving south.
+Spain encouraged these migrations, as the Native American settlements would help to provide a buffer between Florida and the new British colony of Georgia.
 In addition to Creeks, other Muskogee and Hitchiti speaking peoples found their way south, such as the Miccosukee, Yuchi, Oconee, and Yamassee.
 This population increased with the addition of formerly enslaved Africans and even some Europeans who found refuge among the Native Americans.
 By the end of the 1700s, this diverse community of people became collectively known as the Seminoles.

-There is a Creek word ishi semoli which literally means “the people, whom the Sun God does not love,” an outcast or wanderer.
-The Tribe’s title may have originated from this word, but most likely the name Seminole comes from the Spanish word Cimarron, meaning roughly a wild runaway.
-This is also the origin of the word Maroon which was applied to Africans who had escaped enslavement.
+There is a Creek word, ishi semoli, which literally means “the people, whom the Sun God does not love,” an outcast or wanderer.
+The Tribe’s title may have originated from this word, but most likely the name Seminole comes from the Spanish word cimarron, which roughly translates to “wild runaway.”
+Similarly, the Spanish word maroon was applied to Africans who had escaped enslavement.